Analysis

 Polynomial Invariants

-The Jones polynomial is a single-variable polynomial in the variable t, whose exponents are integers for knots, but whose exponents may be half-integers for some links (depending on the parity of the number of link components).
+The Jones polynomial is a single-variable polynomial in the variable t, whose exponents are integers for classical knots, but whose exponents may be half-integers in other cases (depending on the number of link components and/or whether the link is virtual).
 You may therefore see this presented either as a polynomial in t or as a polynomial in √t.

 If you have opted not to use unicode symbols, then you will see this as a polynomial in either t or sqrt_t.